wdwgonzales/CoSEM/README.md

 <br />

 #### Corpus Version
-The current version stands at 6.9 million words (as of November 2, 2022); however, the version released to the public - fully anonymized using the [`scrubadub`](https://scrubadub.readthedocs.io/en/stable/ "scrubadub") package - is roughly 2 million words.
+The current version stands at 6.9 million words (as of November 2, 2022); however, the version released to the public - anonymized using the [`scrubadub`](https://scrubadub.readthedocs.io/en/stable/ "scrubadub") package as well as customized `RegEx` scripts - is roughly 2 million words.
 We hope to release the scrubbed corpus incrementally over the next few years.

 <br />
 <br />